danielwstrimpel/mysql-dry-pools/README.md

 ## WORK IN PROGRESS

-This library is not meant for general consumptions yet.
+This library is not meant for general consumption yet.

 ## Install